-The ADIZ declaration is part of a broader Chinese pattern of using intimidation and coercion to assert expansive extralegal claims of sovereignty and/or control incrementally.
+Beijing's 2013 declaration of an air defense identification zone (ADIZ) was just part of a broader Chinese pattern of using intimidation and coercion to assert expansive extralegal claims of sovereignty and/or control incrementally.
 In June 2016, a Chinese fighter made an "unsafe" pass near a U.S. RC-135 reconnaissance aircraft in the East China Sea area.
 In March 2017, Chinese authorities warned the crew of an American B-1B bomber operating in the area of the ADIZ that they were flying illegally in PRC airspace.
-In response to the incident, the Chinese Foreign Ministry called for the U.S. to respect the ADIZ.26 In May, the Chinese intercepted an American WC-135, also over the East China Sea.27
+In response to the incident, the Chinese Foreign Ministry called for the U.S. to respect the ADIZ.30 In May, the Chinese intercepted an American WC-135, also over the East China Sea.31 There have been no publicly reported ADIZ-related confrontations since then.

-In the South China Sea, the most salient issue is the Spratlys, where overlapping Chinese, Philippine, Malaysian, Vietnamese, and Taiwanese claims raise the prospect of confrontation.
-This volatile situation has led to a variety of confrontations between China and other claimants.
+In the South China Sea, overlapping Chinese, Bruneian, Philippine, Malaysian, Vietnamese, and Taiwanese claims raise the prospect of confrontation.
+This volatile situation has led to a variety of confrontations between China and other claimants, as well as with Indonesia, which is not claiming territory or rights disputed by anyone but (occasionally) China.